terminatorul/Win-ScriptInvoke/README.md

 scriptName.pl
 ```

-The file type handler (`invoke_perl_shebang.cmd`) will read the shebang line from the script and use the interprter given to run it.
+The file type handler (`invoke_perl_shebang.cmd`) will read the shebang line from the script and use the interpreter given to run it.

 ## Usage
 You can use the file type handler with any scripts that provide a shebang line, but if the line is not found, the handler will assume a perl script by default, so it will:
 - check to see if the interprter name ends with `perl6`, `perl6.exe`, `perl6.bat`, etc, and use the plain `perl6` command to run the script file
 - failing that, it will use the plain `perl` command.

-This fallback will not help if you use other languages (TODO: fix script to make it more generic).
+(TODO: fix script to make it more generic).

 The way the file type handler checks the interpreter from shebang line is:
 - separate the line into the interpreter pathname and an optional (additional) argument.
 There can be no more the one such argument on a shebang line for Linux systems, but the file type handler does not have a specific limit.
 - the interpreter name can be quoted to include file names with spaces.
 Same for the optional argument
 - if the interpreter is `/bin/env` or `/usr/bin/env`, it is ignored and the following argument is used instead.
-This use case was usefull at some time on Linux in order to pick an interpreter from anywhere on the system PATH, while providing an absolute path name on the shebang line.
+This use case was usefull at some time on Linux in order to pick an interpreter from anywhere on the system `PATH`, while providing an absolute path name on the shebang line.
 See the [env](http://pubs.opengroup.org/onlinepubs/9699919799/utilities/env.html) command in The Open Group specification.
 - check if the given interpreter exists as a file name, and use it if so
 - check if any extesions from `PATHEXT` list can be appended to the interpreter name, so it can be found as a file name, and use it if so
 - search the given interpreter on system `PATH`